-AMI recognizes gains or losses on the sale of an investment and the recovery of loan losses are recorded in net earnings.
-Recovery of loan losses are not recognized in excess of cumulative loan losses.
+Gains or losses on the sale of an investments and the recovery of loan losses are recorded in net earnings.
+Recoveries of loan losses are not recognized in excess of cumulative loan losses.

 4. Status of CIC Asset Management Inc.